Vector spaces as Kripke frames: Introduction

 Compositional distributional semantics \cite{FregeInSpace14, MathematicalFoundationsForACompositionalDistributionalModelOfMeaning,Lambekvs.Lambek:FunctorialVectorSpaceSemanticsAndStringDiagramsForLambekCalculus,TheFrobeniusAnatomyofWordMeaningsI} satisfactorily addresses the lexical aspects of meaning while preserving the compositional view on how word meanings are combined into meanings for larger phrases.
 In \cite{Lambekvs.Lambek:FunctorialVectorSpaceSemanticsAndStringDiagramsForLambekCalculus}, the syntax-semantics interface takes the form of a homomorphism from Lambek's syntactic calculus, or its pregroup variant, to the compact closed category of finite dimensional vector spaces and linear maps; \cite{LexicalAndDerivationalMeaninginVectorBasedModelsofRelativisation} have the same target interpretation, but obtain it from the non-associative Lambek calculus extended with a pair of adjoint modal operators allowing for controlled forms of associativity and commutativity in the syntax.
-The role of the control modalities, in this approach, is confined to the syntax; moreover, the standard interpretation of the Lambek fusion as tensor product of vector spaces is retained, with the well known issue that the tensor product has more properties (i.e.~commutativity, associativity, unitality) than the general Lambek fusion.
+The interpretation homomorphism in these approaches typically `forgets' about syntactic fine-structure, sending Lambek's non-commutative, non-unital syntactic fusion operation to the tensor product of the commutative, associative, unital semantic category, and treating the control modalities as semantically inert.